HISTORY OF CRYOTHERAPY:

-During the 1970's in Japan, Dr. Yamuchi started using what is now known as Whole Body Cryotherapy (WBC).
-By using short freezing treatments on rheumatoid arthritis patients' skin surface for the purpose of pain management, Dr. Yamuchi changed the face of cold temperature therapy.
-When the patient's outer skin was exposed to the fast decrease of temperature, there was an immediate release of endorphins, lessening the sensitivity to pain typically felt during the movement of their joints.
-Over the next 10 years, his clinic treated over 2000 patients with rheumatic disease, reporting 80% returned to normal life without pain.
+During the 1970's in Japan, Dr. Yamuchi started what is now known as Whole Body Cryotherapy (WBC), for rheumatoid arthritis patients.
+He noticed that when the skin was exposed to the fast decrease in temperature, there was an immediate release of anti inflamatories and endorphins, lessening the sensitivity to the pain felt during the movement of their joints.
+Over the next 10 years, his clinic treated over 2000 patients with rheumatic disease, reporting 80% returned to a more normal life with less pain.

-When Cryotherapy is a part of your recovery routine, you can train harder, stronger and longer.
-Recover with the speed and efficiency you need to reach your goals faster.
+When Cryotherapy is a part of your routine, you can train harder, stronger and longer.
+Reduced muscle fatigue during exercise and controlled inflammation allows for less time needed to recover, allowing you to reach your goals faster.

 Clients will burn calories during and for a short period immediately following cryo sessions as your body initiates thermogenesis in order to heat itself.
 Many clients also experience an increased metabolism after routnine WBC, as thermogenesis triggers the burning of mitochondria rich brown fat cells within the body.
 Results may vary depending on the individual diet and exercise level.